Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Numerical Results

-Fig.~\ref{fig:BLER} presents the BLER performance obtained via a link-level simulation, where the number of transmitted data blocks is 800 and each block consists of 256 symbols.
-The system employs 16-QAM modulation over a Rayleigh fading channel, utilizing a least square estimator for channel estimation and a linear minimum mean square error detector for signal recovery.
+{Fig.~\ref{fig:BLER} presents the BLER performance obtained via a link-level simulation, where the number of transmitted data blocks is $1\times10^4$ and each block consists of 512 symbols.
+Note that we evaluate the BLER rather than the BER because practical communication systems utilizing forward error correction process and decode data in discrete blocks.
+Consequently, since any uncorrectable bit error compromises the entire block, BLER serves as a more accurate metric for determining actual link reliability and effective throughput.} The system employs 16-QAM modulation over a Rayleigh fading channel, utilizing a least-squares estimator to acquire the channel state information (CSI) and a linear minimum mean-square error detector for signal recovery.
 We observe that the superior atomic sensitivity of the 3C5L-RAQR translates into a large BLER gain.